Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Introduction

-The theory of the regularized learning already achieves a success in reproducing kernel Hilbert spaces (RKHS) such as support vector machines in \cite{SteinwartChristmann2008}.
-Recently, the learning theory is extended to reproducing kernel Banach space (RKBS) in \cite{XuYe2019,ZhangXuZhang2009}.
-By the classical methods, the regularized learning is only used to analyze the classical input data composed of regular vectors.
-The reproduction of RKHS and RKBS guarantees that the classical input data can be equivalently transferred to the point evaluation functions.
-In our papers \cite{HuangLiuTanYe2020,Ye2019II,Ye2019I}, we therefore look at a new concept of generalized data to represent the discrete local information of different engineering and physics models.
-As in Equation \eqref{eq:GenData}, the generalized input data are composed of linear functionals.
-As in \cite[Theorem 3.1]{HuangLiuTanYe2020}, we already generalize the representer theorem in a Banach space, which exists a predual space, to show that the regularized learning is also a feasible tool to analyze the generalized data.
-The regularized learning is locally interpretable by the generalized data and the exact solution is globally approximated through regularized learning.
+The theory of regularized learning has already achieved a success in reproducing kernel Hilbert spaces (RKHS), exemplified by support vector machines in \cite{SteinwartChristmann2008}.
+The learning theory has recently been extended to reproducing kernel Banach spaces (RKBS) in \cite{XuYe2019,ZhangXuZhang2009}.
+Regularized learning is commonly employed to analyze classical input data composed of regular vectors.
+The reproduction of RKHS and RKBS guarantees that the classical input data can be equivalently transferred to the point evaluation functionals.
+In our papers \cite{HuangLiuTanYe2020,Ye2019II,Ye2019I}, we explore a generalized concept of linear-functional data for capturing discrete local information of multimodal data and multiscale models.
+As shown in Equation \eqref{eq:GenData}, the generalized input data are composed of bounded linear functionals.
+In the same manner as \cite[Theorem 3.1]{HuangLiuTanYe2020}, we generalize the representer theorem in a Banach space, which has a predual space.
+This demonstrates that regularized learning can be a viable method for analyzing linear-functional data.
+Our primary concept is that regularized learning is locally interpreted through linear-functional data and the exact solution is globally approximated through regularized learning.
 This article delves into the entire theory of regularized learning through the utilization of the weak* topology of the Banach space.
 It encompasses discussions on the representer theorems, pseudo-approximation theorems, and convergence theorems.
 The convergence theorems ensure that the approximate solutions converge to the exact solution, and the representer theorems or pseudo-approximation theorems ensure that the approximate solutions are computed either equivalently or approximately through finite-dimensional optimization.